Skip to content

 Execute on Snowflake UI

-• First, create the stored procedure on Snowflake.
-To do this, copy the content of procedure.sql and execute it on Snowflake.
-This will create the procedure on Snowflake.
-It will remain in the Snowflake environment until explicitly deleted.
+• First, create the stored procedure in Snowflake.
+To do this, copy the contents of procedure.sql (located inside the procedure artifact) and execute it in Snowflake.
+This will create the procedure in the Snowflake environment, where it will remain until explicitly deleted.

-• Once this is done, copy all the content from loader.sql and paste it over a separate Snowflake window.
+• Once this is done, copy all the contents of loader.sql (located inside the loader artifact) and paste them into a separate Snowflake worksheet.

 Execute using SnowSql